benmvp/slides/md/2016-no-js-prairiedevcon.md

 - I'm not hating on JavaScript
   - Giving a talk tomorrow on new functionality added to JS with ES6
   - JavaScript doesn't need to be the hammer for _every_ nail
-- So in this case,
-  - You guys are the workers behind the desk
-  - I am Dikembe Mutombo
-  - And that balled up paper is you using JavaScript when you shouldn't

 =====